U.S. Route 1 in New Jersey: Mercer County

-Here, US 1 becomes a four-lane divided surface road with jughandles called the Herbert Highway that is lined with suburban businesses.
+Here, US 1 becomes a four-lane arterial road with jughandles called the Herbert Highway (named after John Warne Herbert Jr., the former chairman of the State Highway Commission) that is lined with suburban businesses.
 Continuing northeast, the first intersection along this road is with the eastern terminus of County Route 546 (CR 546; Franklin Corner Road).
 After this intersection, the road crosses the D&R Canal again prior to a modified cloverleaf interchange with I-295.
-Past this point, US 1 widens to six lanes as it has an interchange providing access to Quaker Bridge Mall to the east of the route.
-A short distance later, there is a cloverleaf interchange with CR 533 (Quakerbridge Road).
-Upon crossing CR 533, the road enters West Windsor.
-After an interchange with Meadow Road, US 1 continues past corporate parks prior to an interchange with Alexander Road.
-Following this interchange, the road passes under NJ Transit's Princeton Branch and comes to CR 571 (also signed as CR 526) at the modified Penns Neck Circle, which US 1 runs straight through.
+Past this point, US 1 widens to six lanes as it has an interchange providing access to Quaker Bridge Mall to the southeast of the route.
+A short distance later, the road enters West Windsor and reaches a cloverleaf interchange with CR 533 (Quakerbridge Road).
+After an interchange with Meadow Road, US 1 passes southeast of the MarketFair shopping mall and continues past corporate parks prior to an interchange with Alexander Road.
+Following this interchange, the road passes under NJ Transit's Princeton Branch railroad line and comes to CR 571 (also signed as CR 526) at the modified Penns Neck Circle, which US 1 runs straight through.
 Past this intersection, the road passes near farmland.

 Studies are being conducted to implement the Central New Jersey Route 1 BRT, a bus rapid transit system utilizing the highway that would radiate from Princeton Junction station.